RapidRide H Line

 - Projects that improve safety for all kinds of travel in the corridor

-- Projects that improve access to transit by making it easier, safer, or more convent to get to—or wait for—the bus
+- Projects that improve access to transit by making it easier, safer, or more convenient to get to—or wait for—the bus

 - Ways to balance bus and general vehicle use on roads that have limited capacity to keep people moving as our region grows.
 (May include projects that change existing roadway conditions to improve bus travel times and offer more people fast, frequent, and reliable alternatives to driving.)